allaboutduncan/clu-docs/docs/features/gcd-settings/setup.md

       ports:
         - "3306:3306"

 volumes:
     mysql_data:

 networks:
     gcd-network:
       external: true
 ```

-4. When you start the container for the first time - MySQL v9 will be installed, the database will be created and the data from `current.sql` will be imported.
-Length of the import will be dependent on the download size and the speed of your machine.\
+When you start the container for the first time:

+* MySQL v9 will be installed
+* the database will be created and the data from `current.sql` will be imported
+* Length of the import will be dependent on the download size and the speed of your machine.
-   \
-   &#xNAN;_&#x49;nitial import should take around 60-minutes._
+* Initial import should take around 60-minutes.

 Once the DB is setup, you'll update your CLU docker-compose to use the same network and connect to the local GCD database.